paulmeller/TailwindUI-Email-Template/README.md

 ## Overview

-This project contains an email template built according to TailwindUI standards.
+An email template built according to TailwindUI standards.
 The template is responsive and suits a variety of email clients, ensuring a consistent and appealing presentation of your content.

 ## Features